gitguige/academic-kickstart/content/home/publications.md

 [4] Xugui Zhou, Shengxin Zhang, Yanjie Li, Feng Cha, Development and Application of TCP/IP Protocol Stack in DCS Master Station , Smart Factory, 2014, (1) :71-74 -->

-●  An Intelligent Household System (Patent No.: ZL 2013 2 0043015.7)

-●  A Method to Receive Indefinite Length Serial Packets by DMA (Patent No.: ZL 2018 1 0119917.1)

-●  A debugging method，device and removable storage medium for a variety of CPU plug-ins (Patent No.: ZL 2018 1 1341241.1)